FYSETC/Venture_XL/README.md

 - CNC aluminum alloy link components to ensure the structural strength of the equipment;

 - Z-axis 27:1 reduction motor ensures that the Z-axis is more stable and does not slip when the machine is running or stopped;

-- Logitech C270 Camera , watch at any time Check the machine's operating status;

 - IDMCNC metal bracket can withstand high temperature challenges and ensure stability.
 In a high-temperature printing environment, it will not deform or fail, ensuring long-lasting and reliable performance.
 The bracket weighs only 26g, which is lighter than TAP leveling and old-style proximity switches.
 The bracket weighs only 26g, which is lighter than TAP leveling and old-style proximity switches, reducing inertia and improving speed, accuracy and printing quality;